Do Macs get malware? Does your Mac need Antivirus? Is it true that Macs are fully secure?

-Rather than checking every software, website, emails, and files manually why don’t we automate it by installing a trusted Antivirus Software for Mac OS.
+Rather than checking every software, website, email, and file manually why don’t we automate it by installing a trusted Antivirus Software for Mac OS.

 Recommended Antivirus Software for Mac

-Since not every antivirus company make a copy for Mac users it is hard picking the right one.
+Not every antivirus company makes a copy for Mac users so it is hard picking the right one.

-You can get a free Mac antivirus but free antivirus comes with limitations, as you may have noticed that most of the free software for Windows PC are paid for Mac users.
+You can get a free Mac antivirus but free antivirus comes with limitations, as you may have noticed that most of the free software for Windows PC is paid for Mac users.

 According to AV-Test Bitdefender Antivirus for Mac performed better than other Mac Antiviruses like Avast Mac Security, Intego Mac Internet Security and, Kaspersky internet security.

-Bitdefender is a lightweight Antivirus which does not affect the Mac performance and provide protection against all Mac threats.
+Bitdefender is a lightweight Antivirus that does not affect the Mac performance and provides protection against all Mac threats.